 As the name suggests, document-centric business processes are those where a document is the main thing being created.
 Think of a legal document, blog post, or any document that goes through multiple rounds of revision.

 Did you know the average knowledge worker switches between 10 tools up to 25 times per day?
-Integration-centric BPM works to solve that problem.
+Integration-centric BPM addresses that problem through digital transformation—adopting technology to use and integrate tools in one central platform.
 By enabling integrations between tools, you can create a central source of truth for all of your information.
 Instead of manually updating your tools or searching through apps for the data you need, integration-centric BPM makes it easy to find information and prevents things from falling through the cracks.Connect Asana to your favorite apps

 There are a variety of process methodologies to help you optimize your business.
 Here’s how BPM stacks up: